outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use itertools for combinations/permutations
 	- use memoization like decorator caching such as with @functools.lru_cache(maxsize=100)
 	- use keys for sorts using operator.itemgetter(): sorted(data, key=itemgetter(0))
-	- dont use sets for conditions like checking membership of an item in a list, its not usually faster to change format to a set
+	- dont use sets for conditions like checking membership of an item in a list, its not usually faster to change list format to a set
 	- use linked lists which allocate memory as needed for frequent insertions/deletions, as linked lists avoid the overhead of resizing like arrays, each item in a linked list can be stored in a different location, although lookup times are slower in linked lists bc items are accessed sequentially, linked lists are faster at adding elements at the start of the linked list
 	- use numpy arrays instead of lists for large data bc numpy arrays use less memory and are faster
 	- use dicts to efficiently store and lookup data, and tuples to group values together